Heliostat in der Sonne

 Project start: March 2018

-The MHF project pursues the overarching goal of reducing the investment costs for a heliostat field by developing, manufacturing and qualifying a mass-production-suitable and material-saving micro-heliostat.
-This results in a drastic reduction of the investment costs in the heliostat field and, as such, a significant overall reduction in the investment costs of solar thermal tower power plants.
-The competitive electricity production costs that are achieved in this way should accelerate the expansion of CSP technologies and bring about a further reduction in environmentally harmful greenhouse gases.
+The MHF project pursues the overarching goal of reducing the investment costs for a heliostat field by developing, manufacturing and qualifying a mass-production-capable and material-saving microheliostat.
+This corresponds to a drastic reduction in investment costs in the heliostat field and thus a significant overall reduction in investment costs for solar thermal tower power plants.
+The competitive LCOE achieved in this way should accelerate the expansion of CSP technologies and bring about a further reduction in environmentally harmful greenhouse gases.

-To this end, the Solar-Institute Jülich, in cooperation with Hilger GmbH, has developed a new heliostat technology, the micro-heliostat (MH).
+To this end, the Solar Institute Jülich, in cooperation with Hilger GmbH, has developed a new heliostat technology, the microheliostat (MH).
 The first MH prototypes have already been built and tested under laboratory conditions.
-The results demonstrated, in principle, the suitability of this heliostat technology for use in solar thermal power plants.
-In the MHF project, the micro-heliostats are to be studied on an industrial scale, i.e. in a larger test field and under real conditions.
-In order to fully exploit the advantages of the MH concept, the micro-heliostats are intended to be optimised for mass production.
+The results showed that this heliostat technology is suitable in principle for use in solar thermal power plants.
+In the MHF project, the microheliostats are to be investigated on an industrial scale, i.e. in a larger test field and under real conditions.
+In order to fully exploit the advantages of the MH concept, the microheliostats are also to be optimised for mass production.

 So far, the source code of a proprietary ray tracer software "SolCal" has been extensively revised for the design of the MH fields.
-The results of the simulations conducted were analysed and the optimal MH field setup was determined.
-The SIJ has created CFD and FEM models to simulate the temperature as well as mechanical loads of the micro-heliostat.
-In addition, a first series of tests with a small MH prototype has already been carried out and the functionality of the acquired laboratory equipment for measuring mirror surfaces has been partially demonstrated.
+The results of the simulations carried out have been analysed and the optimum MH field set-up has been determined.
+The SIJ has created CFD and FEM models to simulate the temperature and mechanical loads on the microheliostat.
+In addition, an initial series of tests with a small MH prototype has already been carried out and the functionality of the acquired laboratory equipment for measuring mirror surfaces has been partially proven.

 • Hilger GmbH